Underdoge/infection/README.md

 ```
 #
 # Usage
-## Infection Probability
+### Infection Probability
 - The Infection Probability value determines how likely a healthy individual is to get infected upon contact with an infected one.
 - Adjust the Infection Probability slider to the desired value, the default is 0.2.
 - Only new individuals will be created with the selected value, previously created individuals are not affected when changing the slider value.
 - In other words, each individual keeps its own infection probability throughout the simulation.
-## Adding or Removing Individuals
+### Adding or Removing Individuals
 - Press the "+1 Healthy" button to add a new healthy individual to the simulation.
 - Press the "+1 Infected" button to add a new infected individual to the simulation.
+- Press the Reset button to remove all individuals and reset the simulation parameters.
+### Changing the Color of Individuals
 - Press the "Healthy Color" button to change the color of new healthy individuals.
 - Press the "Infected Color" button to change the color of new infected individuals.
 - Press the "Recovered Color" button to change the color of new recovered individuals.
-- Press the Reset button to remove all individuals and reset the simulation parameters.
 #
 # Requirements
 - Python 3.6 or greater